-Over two days, Express Media presents a jam-packed line-up of workshops, panels, presentations about everything it takes to put a student publication together.
 Participants learn the nitty-gritty of publishing and editing from the best in the business, including journalists, writers, media professionals and former editors, and have the chance to network with student editors from around Australia.

 It is the only formal professional development opportunity for newly-appointed student media editors, and equips new editors and writers for their year ahead.

 The NEWS Conference is the perfect opportunity to ask all your burning questions and get valuable advice before you hit the ground running.
-After the completion of the conference, student editors are better equipped with the tools they need to succeed in their new roles, and leave the conference feeling confident and ready to tackle the upcoming year of publishing/
+After the completion of the conference, student editors are better equipped with the tools they need to succeed in their new roles, and leave the conference feeling confident and ready to tackle the upcoming year of publishing.

-Our 2020 NEWS Artists were…
+Our 2021 NEWS Artists are…